The BIM approach

 What’s the advantage of downloading a complete Alucobond system?
 It lies in the ability to integrate a panel into a digital model and combine a texture with it in order to:

 Throughout the modeling process, Polantis found in Alucobond’s German teams an attentive interlocutor that was careful to respond to the expectations of the user.

 In 2013, the chief architect of the Alucobond project at Polantis visited the Alucobond factory in Singen to learn about the history of the manufacturer, its manfacturing processes, and the attention paid to the quality of the designs created for facades.

-Once production began, back and forth communication between Alucobond and Polantis were mandatory for adjusting the level of realism and specificity of the colors in order to achieve a perfect rendering.
+Once production began, back-and-forth communication between Alucobond and Polantis were necessary for adjusting the level of realism and specificity of the colors in order to achieve a perfect rendering.
 The shader modeling was created thanks to the catalog of refererences and the samples scanned which were provided to the architecture team by the manufacturer.

 Modeling of shaders for Archicad

-In 2016, Alucobond asked Polantis to develop a range of textures first created for Revit for the ArchiCAD software program.
+In 2016, Alucobond asked Polantis to develop a range of textures first created for Revit for the ArchiCAD software.

 The team dedicated to the Archicad program then took on the project.
 It was necessary to go back practically to the starting point to recreate each of the 94 textures: it was possible to retrieve the elements since they were RAL, the scale of the textures, and the dimensions of the designs.

 Modelling the most elaborate textures was done from the Archicad rendering engine: the CineRender.
 In the same way as Revit, the level of difficulty varied according to the complexity of the texture: metallic aspects, fresnel effects, reliefs, etc.

 The advantage of ArchiCAD is that CineRender is a very high-performance rendering engine, so the user can stay within the software and observe the aesthetic qualities of the product, without having to open up a third-party software program, so it’s easier to view the textures.